henry2004y/VisAnaJulia/README.md

 Demos are provided for calling Matlab/Python directly from Julia for debugging and testing.
 For example, the 3D scatterred interpolation is done via `Interpolate` in Scipy.

-The ultimate goal is to replace the IDL scripts for regular data visualizations, especially on Frontera.
-I am half way through.
+The ultimate goal is to build a convenient tool of reading and analyzing simulation outputs which is easy to install and easy to use.

 ### Prerequisites